Andrew1OOO/AndrewWebsite/content/english/portfolio/project-9.md

 ---

-# 2048
+# Description
 <!--more-->
 2048 is a tile/board game in which the user moves tiles back, forth, and vertically around a 4x4 grid to create the number 2048.
 The numbers going up by 2^n, where n is the each merge.
 So to get 8 you have to merge 3 times, 2-2=4-4=8.
 With this project I decided to recreate the game, as well as create an "AI" for it.
 The AI uses Monte Carlo Simulation to quickly get to 2048.

 ## Monte Carlo Simulations

 Monte Carlo Simulations are used to find the best move in 2048.
 The Monte Carlo method is the idea of using a large number of random simulations of an experiment to gain insights into the experiment's end results.
 In other words, Monte Carlo simulations are a way to estimate what will happen in a given experiment without having to implement any specific algorithms.
 To implement this into 2048, I would cycle each move [left, right, up, down] for the amount of simulations given, so if 200 simulations were given, each move [left, right, up, down] would be simulated 50 times.
 After each move, I would then have the simulation move randomly until the game was over.
 So it would simulate 200 games before making a move, and score each first move and then at the end return the best first move, which would be the move in the actual game.
 Here is the code:

     ```python